-CSPP students at the San Diego campus of Alliant International University have many opportunities for valuable hands-on work experience, in all fields, under the supervision of expert training staff.
+As a CSPP student at the San Diego campus of CSPP, you’ll have many opportunities for valuable hands-on work experience, in all fields, under the supervision of expert training staff.

 CABS Family Center